- Degree taught and awarded by University of Nottingham

-Note: Applicants with Postgraduate Diploma or Specialist Diploma in Education or Teaching may be eligible for up to 60 credits transfer on elective modules towards the Master of Arts in Education (180 credits).
+Note: Applicants with Postgraduate Diploma or Specialist Diploma in Education or Teaching may be eligible for up to 60 credits transfer on elective modules towards the Master of Arts in Education (180 credits) subject to University approval and on case by case basis.
 You will only need to complete the remaining 120 credits (comprises of 2 taught modules & 1 dissertation) to earn a MA in Education.

 Award & Graduation:

 Students who successfully complete all academic requirements of the programme will be awarded the Postgraduate Diploma in Education or the Master of Arts in Education by the University of Nottingham.

 - A second class honours degree (or international equivalent)

 - Applicants with other qualifications shall be considered on a case-by-case basis at the discretion of the University

 - GCSE / O-level English (as a first or second language) – Grade C; OR

 - IELTS 6.5 (with no less than 6.0 in each element)

 |Master of Arts in Education||S$26,180|